strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 is_tabletop: true
 ---

-BOOTY have taken over the private island of financier-cum-pedo Effrey Jepstein and is looking to sacrifice the people on the island to appease their (old) god, Hnarqu.
+BOOTY, pirates and cultists, have taken over the private island of financier-cum-pedo Effrey Jepstein and is looking to sacrifice the people on the island to appease their (old) god.

 <!--more-->

-ANVIL operatives, Moneybag Jones and Misses Beast (Mansion, exterior), have been paid by Weinstein to extract him from the Island.
+Transmission by Jordan Cane:
+> (southern accent, drawl) "Hi FIST?
+This is Jordan Cane, I'm sure you've heard of me from one of my many movies and my music [sounds of gunshots, explosions and Darude Sandstorm can be heard in the background].
+I'm in a bit of the situation here [shu shu (cocks shotgun)] at Effrey Jepstein's island retreat and I'd pay you well to get over here and stop all this nonsense [pow pow (gunfire)] and get me out of here.
+Bye bye now."

+Otakon Mission Briefing:
+> (straight talker) "Soooooo, you're heading over to Effrey Jepstein's private island to disrupt the BOOTY ritual, those pesky fishmen cultists pirates are at it again, trying to appease the elder god they worship, we can't let that happen.
+We've got a high roller paying our bill this time, uhhh, so don't mess it up.
+Jepstein's got an impressive collection of high tech CYCLOPS gadgets on that island of his, if you can find them, take them, they don't belong to him... (whisper) Well they don't belong to us either but (speak louder) that's OK...
+And, if you can find Jordan Cane and extract him from the island that would be great, I just love his music... (singing offtune) I remembeeeerr everyyyything (cough).
+Any questions before you head out?"

 Objective:
 - Disrupt the BOOTY ritual.